BioplatformsAustralia/bpaotu/README.md

 ### Abundance files

-A tab-delimited file with the extension `.txt`
+A gzip-compressed tab-delimited file with the extension `.txt.gz`

 The first row is a header, with the following format: